Last updated on July 17th, 2018

 Near infra-red (NIR) saunas, which use heat lamps, don’t have the problem of high EMFs and they have the added benefits of more healing light frequencies and are cheaper.
 In fact, it is relatively easy to make one at home.

 One disadvantage is that the heat is strongly directional, so one must rotate every couple of minutes so as not to burn the skin on one side and for the light and heat to penetrate all around the body.
 Another important thing to remember is to always keep your eyes closed and averted away from the lamps (up or down) when facing them.
 My personal preference is for the NIR saunas.
-For a wonderfully-crafted, portable NIR sauna, the best available is the Sauna Cabana by SaunaSpace.
-I have written an in-depth review on the Sauna Cabana here.
+For a wonderfully-crafted, portable NIR sauna, the best available is the Incandescent Pocket Sauna by SaunaSpace.
+I have written an in-depth review on the Pocket Sauna here.

 I find the sauna a delightful place to meditate, like sitting facing the warm sun or a campfire.